 Each level is considered a prerequisite for the next in numerical order.
 Music majors with an applied concentration in voice must complete all requirements stated above.
 Voice minors are required to complete all requirements through the MUS 302 level (6 semesters total).
 Students seeking a voice major or minor must complete and pass an audition before the music faculty.

-Applied Piano Jury Requirements
+Music Majors and Minors Piano Jury Requirements

-Repertoire: Three contrasting pieces from different style periods (Baroque, piano - one piece must be memorized; non majors - to be determined by instructor
+Repertoire: Three contrasting pieces from different style periods (Baroque,

 Classical, Romantic or Contemporary.)